AndreaFan123/AndreaFan123/README.md

 ### Hi, I'm Andrea 👋
 ---
 Starting my frontend developer journey in Nov 2022, born and raised in Taiwan.
-- 🌱 I’m currently learning more about advanced React topics.
+- 🌱 I’m currently learning more about advanced React topics and building small websites for fun :)

 **Side projects and volunteering:**